 Science and innovation are at the heart of government strategy for promoting prosperity and growth.
 Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for the UK and Finland.

-For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in Finland, read the UK Science and Innovation Network Country Snapshot here.
+For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in Finland, read the UK Science and Innovation Network Country Snapshot.

-To promote international collaboration the Department for Business, Innovation and Skills and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in 28 countries around the world.
+To promote international collaboration the Department for Business, Energy & Industrial Strategy (BEIS) and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), based in over 40 countries and territories around the world.

 SIN Finland exists to facilitate policy exchange between the UK and Finland, and to stimulate collaborative partnerships between the two countries – particularly focussing on Horizon 2020 matchmaking.